The Best Family Activities on Aitutaki

 Location: Sir Albert Henry Drive, Arutanga.

 Finally, what is a family holiday without a splash in the pool?
-Family-friendly accommodations with a swimming pool include Kuru Club Aitutaki, Moana Villa Aitutaki, Tamanu Beach Resort and Tamanu Beach Resort.
+Family-friendly accommodations with swimming pools include Resort Tava’e, Moana Villa Aitutaki, and Tamanu Beach Resort.

-Location: Take a look at the links above to see the location of each accommodation.
+Location: Refer to the links above to view the location of each accommodation.

 That’s it for our list of things to do on Aitutaki with kids.
 If you need more inspiration, perhaps if your kids are a bit older and can do more experiences, check out more activities below: